50 Best Things to Do in Bangkok with Kids in 2026

 Hailed as the “Venice of the East”, Thailand’s boisterous capital offers visiting families a chaotic but cool combination of fast-paced city life and ancient culture.
 Bangkok is a city for all the senses with dazzling lights, the fragrant scent of street food, sprawling shrines to consumerism, and the cacophonous honking and tooting of tricked-up tuk-tuks.

-But with so much for families to see and do in Bangkok, where do you start?
-Here are 39 things to do in Bangkok with kids to get you started.
+With so much for families to see and do in Bangkok, where do you start?

 Things to do in Bangkok with kids